jamesreprise/watchman/README.md

 ![](https://primetime.james.gg/images/watchman.png)

 ## Installation

+### Hosted
 https://discord.com/api/oauth2/authorize?client_id=539224624815276040&permissions=128&scope=bot

 Add the bot to your server and in a channel only server administrators can see, use `!wm`.

 Note: If you choose not to grant the bot permissions to view audit logs, bans for your server will be logged as made by "Unknown" for reason "Unknown".

+### Self-Hosted
+Watchman makes heavy use of PostgreSQL.
+The database situation in v1 is not sophisticated: you'll need a database called watchman and a user called watchman to connect to the database.
+This could be easily modified, see [watchman.py](src/cogs/watchman.py).

+See [watchman.service](watchman.service) for an example systemd service file.

 ## Commands